kareemabdeen/RickAndMorty/README.md

-- Used Flutter with BLoC pattern to show some info. about my favorite series :clapper: Breaking Bad.
+- Used Flutter with BLoC pattern to show some info. about my favorite series :clapper: Rick And Morty.
 - Played with some fancy UI widgets.